-Our very own Dr Jess has views on this issue based on understanding the research into ECE in New Zealand: “We need social policy in place to ensure real choices for parents – for example, sufficient financial support for parents of under twos to make other types of care for babies an option (parents, grandparents, part time care) and high quality care available to all not just some.
-Absolutely under no circumstances should we be forcing parents to put their children in care when they are under three – which is what the current social welfare policy does with parents who have a child while in receipt of a sole parent benefit.
-Because of the concentration of low quality care in communities more likely to rely on welfare support – this is a recipe for ensuring at risk children are at an even higher risk of poor outcomes.
-The Government needs to commit to a much more evidence based policy in New Zealand based on the realities of 70% of women parents working, that we have poor quality ECE in too many areas, and that choice and good quality care is the privilege of the middle and wealthy classes.”
+Our very own Dr Jess Berentson-Shaw has views on this issue based on understanding the research into ECE in New Zealand: “We need social policy in place to ensure real choices for parents – for example, sufficient financial support for parents of under twos to make other types of care for babies an option (parents, grandparents, part time care) and high quality care available to all not just some.
+Absolutely under no circumstances should we be forcing parents to put their children in care when they are under three – which is what the current social welfare policy does to parents who have a child while in receipt of a sole parent benefit.
+Because of the concentration of low quality care in communities more likely to rely on welfare support, this is a recipe for ensuring at risk children are at an even higher risk of poor outcomes.
+The government needs to commit to a much more evidence based policy in New Zealand based on the realities of 70% of women parents working, having poor quality ECE in too many areas, and that choice and good quality care is the privilege of the middle and wealthy classes.”

 *there are exceptions obviously.
 There are some incredible journalists working in the education round.
 Kirsty Johnston is frankly some kind of super genius and you should read everything she writes.

 Know the evidence: Educate yourself about the state of Early Childhood Education in New Zealand and choose policies to support the system you believe children deserve.